cioaonk/Sandboc/Forensics/Sept_Tool/README.md

 ```
 If an invalid input is given (numbers outside of 1-4, or anything else), the script will loop and continue to prompt for a valid input.

 Once an option is selected, the script will output a notification that the scan has executed, and the actual nmap command that is run, with the user input included.
-The script will then output a notification that outputs the path to the directory where the scans are stored.
+The script will then output a notification that gives the path to the directory where the scans are stored.

 ```
 Executing scan: nmap [FLAGS] [IPADDRESS] -oN [FILEPATH]